arcadiapage/arcadiapage.github.io/_posts/2022-10-28-why-shadow-work-helped-me-to-find-healing-from-my-infp-burnout.md

 For the sake of my health, I had to sacrifice achievement.
 What will you need to let go of to avoid or heal from burnout?
 Whatever it is, make sure to say goodbye to it with appreciation.
 Burnout always teaches a lesson, even if it's a hard one.

-# Moving Foward from Burnout
+# Moving Forward from Burnout

 As I'm recovering, I'm looking forward to the life I will build as I get better.
 I will make sure it reflects my updated outlook.
 However, unlike when I was younger, now I know why I was driven to burnout.